Deion Sanders: Dallas Cowboys (1995–1999)

+In Week 1 of the 1996 season, Sanders had a career-high nine receptions on 15 targets for 87 yards in a 22–6 on the road against the Chicago Bears.
+In Week 2, Sanders had a receiving touchdown in the 27–0 win over the New York Giants.
+In Week 3, he had a 22-yard fumble return for a touchdown in the 25–24 loss to the Indianapolis Colts.

+In Week 5 of the 1997 season, he had an 83-yard punt return for a touchdown against the Chicago Bears.
+In Week 13, Sanders had a 50-yard pick six in the 45–17 loss to the Green Bay Packers.

+In Week 3 of the 1998 season, Sanders had a 59-yard punt return for a touchdown and a 71-yard interception return for a touchdown against the New York Giants.
+In Week 9, he had a 69-yard punt return for a touchdown in the 34–0 win over the Philadelphia Eagles.

+In Week 7 of the 1999 season, he had a 70-yard punt return for a touchdown in a 38–20 over Washington.
+In Week 12, he had two interceptions in a 20–0 win over the Miami Dolphins.

+From 1996 to 1999, he earned Pro Bowl selections in each season.
+He was named first team All-Pro for the 1996–1998 seasons.
+On June 2, 2000, he was released in a salary cap move.

 Washington Redskins (2000)

 Soon after the Cowboys released Sanders, the Washington Redskins signed Sanders to a seven-year, $56 million contract.
+In Week 5 of the 2000 season, he recorded a 57-yard punt return to set Washington up for a game-winning field goal in overtime against the Tampa Bay Buccaneers.
+Sanders was named NFC Special Teams Player of the Week.
+Sanders finished the 2000 season with 41 tackles (38 solo), four interceptions, nine passes defended, and two fumble recoveries.
 At the end of the 2000 season and an above-average statistical year, Sanders abruptly retired in July 2001 after only playing one year with the Redskins.

 On December 23, 2002, the Redskins waived Sanders from the reserve/retired list in order to potentially allow him to play for the Oakland Raiders in the 2002–03 NFL playoffs.
 If he had passed through waivers unclaimed, he would have been able to sign a free-agent contract with any team and play during the season.
 However, on December 25, five teams (the Indianapolis Colts, Kansas City Chiefs, Pittsburgh Steelers, San Diego Chargers and Tennessee Titans) placed waiver bids for him, with the Chargers claiming him by having the highest waiver priority.
 Since it was too late in the season to be activated from the reserve/retired list, he was unable to play for the Chargers for the rest of the season.